 Set directions for catchment priorities and actions, including catchment plan development, implementation and review

-Monitor and review governance arrangements for Goulburn Child FIRST alliance, including ongoing review of partnership health
+Monitor and review governance arrangements for Goulburn Child and Family Services Alliance, including ongoing review of partnership health

 Advocate at local and state level for improved and more coordinated services